ayeshashaw/Birdie-Flappy-Bird-Game/README.md

 - npm or Yarn
 - MongoDB Atlas account (or a local MongoDB instance)
 - Google Cloud Project for OAuth credentials
-- Gmail account for Nodemailer (or other SMTP service)
+- Gmail account for Nodemailer (or another SMTP service)

 ### Backend Setup 🖥️